Personalized Two-sided Dose Interval: Abstract

 \section{Abstract}

-In many clinical practices, the goal of medical interventions is often to maintain clinical measures within a desirable range, rather than maximize or minimize their values.
-To achieve this, it may be more practical to recommend a therapeutic dose interval rather than a single dose for a given patient.
-Since each patient may respond differently to the same dose of medication, the therapeutic dose interval should be personalized based on the unique characteristics of each patient.
-This problem is challenging, as it requires jointly learning the lower and upper bound functions for personalized dose intervals.
-Currently, no methods are available to address this challenge without resorting to iterative procedures to constrain the monotonicity between lower and upper bound functions.
-However, these iterative procedures do not have a theoretical justification.
-To fill this gap, we propose a method to learn personalized two-sided dose intervals based on empirical risk minimization associated with a novel loss function.
-The proposed loss function is designed to be well-defined over a tensor product of function spaces, which eliminates the need for iterative procedures.
-In addition, our loss function is doubly-robust to the misspecification of nuisance functions.
-We establish statistical properties of the estimated dose interval functions in terms of excess risk by leveraging approximation theory and reproducing kernel Hilbert space theory.
-Our simulation study and a real-world application of personalized warfarin dose intervals show that our proposed direct estimation method outperforms competing methods, including indirect regression-based methods. \\ \textit{Keywords: } Empirical risk minimization, Excess risk, Personalized treatment, Therapeutic dose, Warfarin
+In fields such as medicine and social sciences, the goal of treatment is often to maintain the outcome of interest within a desirable range rather than to optimize its value.
+To achieve this, it may be more practical to recommend a treatment dose interval rather than a single fixed level for a study unit.
+Since individuals may respond differently to the same treatment level, the recommended dose interval should be personalized based on their unique characteristics.
+Iterative procedures have been proposed to jointly learn the lower and upper bounds of personalized dose intervals, but they lack theoretical justification.
+To fill this gap, we propose a method to learn personalized two-sided dose intervals based on empirical risk minimization using a novel loss function.
+The proposed loss function is designed to be well-defined over a tensor product function space, eliminating the need for iterative procedures.
+In addition, the loss function is doubly-robust to the misspecification of nuisance functions.
+We establish statistical properties of the estimated dose interval in terms of excess risk by leveraging the reproducing kernel Hilbert space theory.
+Our simulation study and real-world applications in warfarin dosing and the Job Corps program show that our proposed direct estimation method outperforms competing methods, including indirect regression-based methods. \\[0.4cm] \textit{Keywords}: Empirical risk minimization, Excess risk, Job Corps, Personalized treatment, Therapeutic dose, Warfarin